esa101/NetworkingPlus/README.md

 Client AP is also being use by PineAP.
 So this might disrupt how Pineapple Wifi Works.

-What is new in version 1.4:
+What is new in version 1.6:
-1) Maximum number of clients that can connect to the open AP.
+1) Now working on both Tetra & Nano